amunategui/amunategui.github.io/_posts/2014-12-17-google-trends-walkthrough.md

 ```
 <BR><BR>
 **Conclusion**

-There is no way of finding an apt conclusion for this tool.
-Your limits are your imagination and creativity - have fun!
+There isn't an easy way of concluding this - possibilities are endless.
+Analyze away!
 For more information on this tool, read this <a href='http://static.googleusercontent.com/media/www.google.com/en/us/googleblogs/pdfs/google_predicting_the_present.pdf' target='_blank'>great article by Hyunyoung Choi and Hal Varian</a>.

 <BR>